Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Experiments

 \section{Experiments}

-In this section, we demonstrate evaluation results for PrNNs on several tasks of learning and predicting time series, approximating them by a function $f(t)$ represented by a RNN.
-We consider the following benchmarks: multiple superimposed oscillators, number puzzles, and robot soccer simulation.
-All experiments are performed with a program written by the authors in Octave \citep{EB+17} that implements the PrNN learning procedure (cf. Sect.~\ref{learn}).
-Let us start with an example that illustrates the overall method.
+In this section, we demonstrate evaluation results for learning and predicting time series, approximating them by a function $f(t)$ represented by an LRNN, for several tasks.
+We consider the following benchmarks: multiple superimposed oscillators (MSO), number puzzles, robot soccer simulation, and predicting stock prices.
+All experiments are performed with a program written by the authors in Octave \citep{EB+17} (cf. \cref{reduce}). \opt{long}{There is also a reimplementation in Python available (see \url{http://github.com/OliverObst/lrnn}).} Let us start with an example that illustrates the overall method.

-\begin{example} The graphs of the functions $f_1(t) = 4\,t\,(1-t)$ (parabola) and $f_2(t) = \sin(\pi\,t)$ (sinusoid) look rather similar for $t \in [0,1]$, see Fig.~\ref{parasin}.
-Can both functions be learned and distinguished from each other? \end{example}
+\begin{exmp} The graphs of the functions $f_1(t) = 4\,t\,(1-t)$ (parabola) and $f_2(t) = \sin(\pi\,t)$ (sinusoid) look rather similar for $t \in [0,1]$ (cf. \cref{parasin}~Left).
+Can both functions be learned and distinguished from each other by our LRNN learning procedure (cf. \cref{learn})? \end{exmp}

-To investigate this, we sample both graphs for $t \in [0,1]$ with $\tau=0.01$.
-After that, we learn the output weights $W^\mathrm{out}$ (cf. Sect.~\ref{output}), starting with a large enough reservoir consisting of up to $N^\mathrm{res} = 100$ neurons (cf. Prop.~\ref{approx}).
-Finally, we reduce the size of the overall transition matrix $W$ with precision threshold $\theta = 0.99$ (cf. Sect.~\ref{reduce}).
-Minimal PrNNs consist of $N_1 = 3$ neurons for the parabola (cf. Ex.~\ref{parabola}) and $N_2 = 2$ neurons for the sinusoid (cf. Sect.~\ref{ellipse}).
-They are learned already with $N^\mathrm{res} = 30$ reservoir neurons in the beginning in about 65\% (parabola) or even 100\% (sinusoid) of the trials, see also Fig.~\ref{dimens}.
-Learning the parabola is more difficult because the corresponding transition matrix $W$ (cf. Ex.~\ref{parabola}) has no proper eigendecomposition according to Prop.~\ref{eigen}.
-The NRMSE is only about $10^{-6}$ in both cases.
+To investigate this, we sample both graphs for $t \in [0,1]$ with time step $\tau=0.01$.
+After that, we learn the output weights $W^\mathrm{out}$ (cf. \cref{output}), starting with a large enough reservoir consisting of up to $N^\mathrm{res} = 100$ neurons (cf. \cref{approx}).
+Finally, we reduce the size of the overall transition matrix $W$ with precision threshold $\theta = 0.01$ and cluster threshold $\delta = 0.03$ (cf. \cref{reduce}).
+Minimal LRNNs consist of $N_1 = 3$ neurons for the parabola (cf. \cref{parabola}) and $N_2 = 2$ neurons for the sinusoid (cf. \cref{ellipse}).
+The networks of minimal size are learned already with $N^\mathrm{res} = 40$ reservoir neurons before network size reduction in about 77\% (parabola) or 99\% (sinusoid) of the trials (cf. \cref{parasin}~Right).
+Learning the parabola is more difficult because the corresponding transition matrix $W$ (cf. \cref{parabola}) has no proper eigendecomposition according to \cref{eigen} but only a Jordan decomposition according to \cref{jordan}.